Natural Beekeeping Initiative Apijanda

 Apijanda is a community driven initiative based on education and holistic beekeeping practices.
 Our work stems from an understanding of the bee colony as a super-organism, a social unit comprised of many organisms that have specialized jobs that contribute to the whole being.
 Our interest lies in supporting the natural processes of this being in order to ensure it’s survival and health.

 In March 2015 in collaboration with Asociación AA.VV Pedro Esquivel in Santa Lucia, we began with our first beekeeping workshop imparted to a group of 13 local people.
 The theoretical sessions began with providing the group with background information on honeybee biology as well as looking at a multitude of alternative styles of hives that enable the bees to build natural comb.
 We created the area’s nectar flow calendar based on people’s observations of available flowering plants and trees throughout the year.
 We proceeded to provide a detailed description of the legal requirements for keeping bees as well as the necessary paperwork, as well as detailed information on pathogens and what to look for when observing the hives.
 Since then we’ve established on-going, periodic beekeeper’s meetings, visiting participant’s apiaries, checking on the various colonies that have been established.
 Novice beekeepers are becoming more confident and are collectively learning from each other’s experiences.
 It is evident that close bonds are forming between members of this community, sharing enthusiasm and love towards the honeybee.
 A common thread in all of our meetings is always a sense of warmth and connection.
 The pioneering group formed after the first workshop named itself Apijanda after the region’s name La Janda.
-It is attracting new members through the various talks and workshops that are organised, and is in the process of forming an association (a charity).
+It is attracting new members through the various talks and workshops that are organised and in 2017 it was registered as Apijanda Natural Beekeeping Association.

 Where we are